noah-art3mis/apothecary/README.md

 -   doesnt concatenate annotations between pages
 -   concatenates in the same page even if different
 -   does not treat ellipses properly if they were already in the text. won't be fixed
+-   does not keep original formatting (italics, etc)

 ## Refs